 - 1. To the greatest extent possible and practicable, HACCC will: - Provide names and contacts at agencies that can provide opportunities for residents, including residents with disabilities, to fulfill their community service obligations. - Provide in-house opportunities for volunteer work or self-sufficiency activities. - 2.
 HACCC will provide the family with a copy of this policy, and all applicable exemption verification forms and community service documentation forms, at lease-up, lease renewal, when a family member becomes subject to the community service requirement during the lease term, and at any time upon the family's request. - 3.
 Although exempt family members will be required to submit documentation to support their exemption, HACCC will verify the exemption status in accordance with its verification policies.
 HACCC will make the final determination as to whether or not a family member is exempt from the community service requirement.
 Residents may use HACCC's grievance procedure if they disagree with HACCC's determination. - 4.
-Noncompliance of family member: - At least thirty (30) days prior to the end of the 12-month lease term, HACCC will begin reviewing the exempt or nonexempt status and compliance of family members; - HACCC will secure a certification of compliance from nonexempt family members (Attachment B). - If, at the end of the initial 12-month lease term under which a family member is subject to the community service requirement, HACCC finds the family member to be noncompliant, HACCC will not renew the lease unless: - The head of household and any other noncompliant resident enter into a written agreement with HACCC, to make up the deficient hours over the next twelve (12) month period; or - The family provides written documentation satisfactory to HACCC that the noncompliant family member no longer resides in the unit. - If, at the end of the next 12-month lease term, the family member is still not compliant, a 30-day notice to terminate the lease will be issued and the entire family will have to vacate, unless the family provides written documentation satisfactory to HACCC that the noncompliant family member no longer resides in the unit; - The family may use HACCC's grievance procedure to dispute the lease termination.
+Noncompliance of family member: - At least thirty (30) days prior to the end of the 12-month lease term, HACCC will begin reviewing the exempt or nonexempt status and compliance of family members; - HACCC will secure a certification of compliance from nonexempt family members (Attachment B). - If, at the end of the initial 12-month lease term under which a family member is subject to the community service requirement, HACCC finds the family member to be noncompliant, HACCC will not renew the lease unless: - The head of household and any other noncompliant resident enter into a written h provides written documentation satisfactory to HACCC that the noncompliant family member no longer resides in the unit. - If, at the end of the next 12-month lease term, the family member is still not compliant, a 30-day notice to terminate the lease will be issued and the entire family will have to vacate, unless the family provides written documentation satisfactory to HACCC that the noncompliant family member no longer resides in the unit; - The family may use HACCC's grievance procedure to dispute the lease termination.